-Notes receivable are a written, unconditional promise by an individual or business to pay a definite amount at a definite date or on demand.
+Notes receivable refers to a written, unconditional promise made by an individual or business to pay a definite amount at a definite date or on demand.

-The individual or business that signs the note is referred to as the maker of the note, and the person to whom the payment is to be made is called the payee.
+The individual or business that signs the note is referred to as the maker of the note.
+The person to whom the payment is to be made is called the payee.

 Format of Notes Receivable

-Below is a common format of notes receivable, in which J. Hart is the maker and C. Brecker is the payee.
+A common format of notes receivable is shown below.
+In this example, J. Hart is the maker and C. Brecker is the payee.

-In this illustration, C. Brecker records the note as an asset, and J. Hart records the note as a payable.
-The journal entries to record the note for each individual on April 5, 2019, the date of the note, are:
+In this example, C. Brecker records the note as an asset and J. Hart records the note as a payable item.
+The journal entries to record the notes receivable for each individual on 5 April 2019 (the date of the note) are:

-Although in this article we are primarily concerned with accounting for notes receivable, the concepts that we shall consider apply equally well to notes payable.
+As a quick note, in this article we are mainly concerned with accounting for notes receivable; however, the concepts that we will consider apply equally well to notes payable.

 Types of Notes Receivable